Citation, DOI, disclosures and article data

 This article concerns itself primarily with classic (Charcot type) multiple sclerosis.
 The other variants are discussed separately.

-Importantly, neuromyelitis optica (Devic disease) was considered a variant of multiple sclerosis, but is now recognized as a distinct entity, and is therefore also discussed separately.
+Importantly, neuromyelitis optica spectrum disorder (Devic disease) was considered a variant of multiple sclerosis, but is now recognized as a distinct entity, and is therefore also discussed separately.

 The presentation is usually between adolescence and the sixth decade, with a peak at approximately 35 years of age 12,19.
 There is a strong, well recognized female predilection with a F:M ratio of approximately 2:1 19.